-By owning shares of underlying funds, the funds indirectly invest, to varying degrees, in equity securities of U.S. companies, including small-and medium-sized companies, and in fixed-income securities.
+By owning shares of underlying funds, the fund indirectly invests, to varying degrees, in equity securities of U.S. companies, including small-and medium-sized companies, and in fixed-income securities.
 Many of the underlying funds also invest in foreign securities.
 In addition, most of the underlying funds may invest in derivatives.
-To the extent that the funds invest directly in these securities or investments, the funds will be subject to the same risks.
+To the extent that the fund invests directly in these securities or investments, the fund will be subject to the same risks.
 In this section, an underlying fund is referred to as a fund.